UV Index in California (CA)

 Seasonal UV Patterns in California

-California's UV index follows a seasonal pattern, with the lowest levels in December and January and the highest in July.
+California's UV index follows a seasonal pattern, with the lowest levels in December (UV 2.4) and the highest in July (UV 10.9).
+The seasonal swing of 8.5 UV points means sun protection needs change significantly throughout the year.
 Here are the state-average UV levels by month:

 2.8